NEWS

 Representative Image Source: Getty Images | We Are

-Earlier, the first meeting between couples was similar to scenes from movies, where people either run into each other at supermarkets or are introduced by common friends.
+In the past, meeting a romantic partner often resembled movie scenes—bumping into each other at supermarkets or being introduced by friends.
 This trend lasted for quite a while from the end of World War II until 2013.
 But as the internet took over every aspect of life, people started meeting their potential romantic partners without the involvement of common friends or family members.
 An entire lineup of apps has gamified the dating scene, boiling it down to chance interactions via swipes and texts.

 “The percentage of heterosexual couples* who met online had risen from 0% for couples who met before 1995 to about 22% for couples who met in 2009,” the researchers wrote in the paper, and explained, “Now that the Internet makes a large choice set of potential partners available, the intermediation of friends and family has relied upon less.
 The role of the family as matchmaker had been already in decline for most of the late 20th century, as later age at first marriage and the independence of young adults has removed dating and matchmaking from the oversight of parents.”

-The graphic in question was circulated across social media by numerous people.
-For example, Andriy Burkov (@burkov) shared this graphic in a post on X (formerly Twitter) that amassed nearly 6 million views and more than 600 comments in less than 24 hours.
+The graphic quickly spread across social media, with Andriy Burkov (@burkov) sharing it on X (formerly Twitter), where it garnered nearly 6 million views and over 600 comments in less than 24 hours.
 Commenting on it, @myfrontpagegift wrote, “What a mind-boggling shift!” while @illerbitsk brought attention to the portion of the graph that showed that even in the 1980s, 0.01% of couples met online.
 “I’m a bit curious about the 0.01% meeting online in 1981,” they said.

 “The big drop in school and college is surprising,” commented @a6and0on, referring to the decline of couples meeting as school sweethearts. @thepateleffect said, “There should be a sitcom on this,” whereas, @fralundh wrote, “It’s no longer ‘how did you meet’ but ‘what app did you use.’”